 - Students who plan to present a research poster at the Longhorn Research Poster Session must attend a poster design workshop, either through the Office of Undergraduate Research or through their department or program.
 To register for a poster workshop offered by the Office of Undergraduate Research, please register here.
 Poster files submitted for printing should be of the highest quality, reflecting the design principles communicated in these workshops and in our online Research Poster Guide.

-- The file submission deadline for students presenting at the Longhorn Research Poster Session is 8 a.m. on Friday, April 6, 2018.
-Students must submit a finalized PDF file of the poster to OUR via email.
+- The file submission deadline for students presenting at the Longhorn Research Poster Session is 11:59 p.m. on Sunday, April 10, 2022.
+Students must submit a finalized PDF file of the poster via the poster submission form.

 - The OUR prints posters that are 50 inches wide by 40 inches tall.
 If your poster is smaller than this, you may have to cut off a white margin from your printed poster.
 If your poster is larger than this, you will lose part of your poster in the printing process.
 To avoid these problems, please set the dimensions for your poster to OUR specifications before you begin the design process.